jorge-leon/femto/docs/flisp.md

 game.

 #### Future Directions

-It is now possible to catch exceptions within Lisp code and exceptions return differentiated error codes and use POSIX stream I/O. This, together with the `(eval)` primitive would allow to write the repl directly in Lisp, and reading and eval'ing until no more “incomplete input” result codes are returned.

 Loops are availble via the labelled let macro and supported by `iota`.
 It could made easier, by any combination of: